 2011-12: Hyman skated in 41 games for the University of Michigan as a freshman.
 Playing in mostly a third and fourth line role, he scored 2 goals with 7 assists and was minus-two with 12 penalty minutes.
 The Wolverines finished second in the CCHA and earned an NCAA tournament bid after reaching the CCHA championship against Western Michigan.

 2012-13: Hyman skated in 38 games for Michigan in his sophomore season.
 Playing a third and fourth line role with the Wolverines, he scored 4 goals with 5 assists and was -2 with 8 penalty minutes.
 Michigan finished seventh in the CCHA, failing to win 20 games for the first time since head coach Red Berenson’s third season in 1986-87 but went 8-0-1 in nine late season games and nearly earned an NCAA tournament bid; falling to Notre Dame, 3-1, in the CCHA championship game.

 Hyman has above-average speed and is a smooth and shifty skater.
 He has good lateral quickness and excellent stability on his skates.
-Hyman has also shown dramatic improvement in his defensive and physical play over his first two years with the Wolverines, and he now plays a disciplined, hard hitting game in his own zone.
+Hyman has shown dramatic improvement in his defensive and physical play during his college career and plays a disciplined, hard hitting game in his own zone.
 He has become a quality possession player who takes a lot of defensive zone starts and converts them into up-ice pressure.